UCF Is International

 - Submitting a qualifying score (220 or higher for computer-based; 80 or higher for internet-based or 550 or higher for paper-based) on the Test of English as a Foreign Language (TOEFL) or a score of 6.5 or higher on the International English Language Testing System (IELTS)

-- A minimum 520 EBRW rSAT score, 480 Critical Reading SAT score or 20 ACT (English section), or 42 CLT (Verbal Reasoning + Grammar/Writing)*
+- A minimum 520 EBRW rSAT score, 480 Critical Reading SAT score, 20 ACT (English section), or 42 CLT (Verbal Reasoning + Grammar/Writing)*

 - Presenting a minimum grade of “B” in both English Composition I and English Composition II, or the equivalent, taken at another accredited institution of higher education (meeting university transfer eligibility requirements) in the United States

 - Completion of four years of English in an American high school in the United States

-- Completion of the UCF English Language Institute (ELI) level 4 with a grade of “B” or better
+- Completion of the UCF English Language Institute (ELI) level 8 or higher with a grade of “B” or better

 - Completion of EAP 2851 with a grade of “C” or better or placement into ENC 1101

-- An on-site English proficiency assessment by qualified UCF ELI faculty.
-The on-site English proficiency assessment costs $50 USD and will take 80 minutes to complete.
-The minimum passing score for this assessment is 68.
-For information on scheduling, contact firstname.lastname@example.org.
+- An online English proficiency assessment by qualified UCF ELI faculty.
+The online English proficiency assessment costs $50 USD and will take about 45 minutes to complete.
+The minimum passing score for this assessment is C1.
+For information on scheduling, please contact firstname.lastname@example.org.